 "Therefore the law was our tutor to bring us to Christ, that we might be justified by faith.
 But after faith has come, we are no longer under a tutor.
 For you are all sons of God through faith in Christ Jesus."

-The Law was like a nanny that helped raise God's kids.
-But when a child comes of age, the nanny is no longer needed.
-This is the case with a Christian.
+The Law was like a nanny that helps raise God's kids.
+But when that child comes of age, the nanny is no longer needed.
+And this is the case with a Christian.

-A spiritual mature believer no longer needs to be told to do what's right - it's his utmost desire.
-Now that they know Jesus, their heart has changed.
-I no longer have to obey God - I now want to obey Him - I get to obey Him.
+A spiritually mature believer no longer needs to be told to do what's right - it's his utmost desire.
+Now that we know Jesus, our heart changes.
+I no longer have to obey God, I now want to obey God - I get to obey God.
 It's been said, our "want to's" have changed.

 "For as many of you as were baptized into Christ have put on Christ."
-For a Christian the Savior's nature beats in our breast as loudly as in our own heart.
+For a Christian the Savior's nature beats in our breast as loudly as our own heart.
 We're miracles of grace - how can we add to what Jesus has already done?
 We need to rely on His' finished work!